RalphTan37/microservice/README.md

 # microservice-project

-Building a microservice in golang. <br />
-Currently in the process of learning and will begin this project once finished. <br />
+Learning the concept of microservices and will create a project in another repo. <br />
-Stay Tuned! -Ralph
+-Ralph